pkdone/practical-mongodb-aggregations-book/README.md

  * Create and submit a GitHub pull request capturing your additions and the reason why you feel the new chapter would add value to the book

+## Future Released Versions Of The Book

+Future versions of the book may include the following additional topics, yet to be written (not an exclusive list):

+ * Aggregations Considerations When Sharding
+ * Further example chapters at each of the 3 complexity levels

 ----

 Copyright &copy; 2021 Paul Done